Michael Jordan Once Turned Down $7 Million to Play Just 1 Round of Golf With a Fan

-Jordan has built up a massive net worth that reached $2.1 billion in 2020.
-It has since dropped to $1.6 billion as of March 2021, but it’s hard to imagine he’s complaining too much considering the circumstances.
+The six-time NBA Finals MVP has built up a massive net worth that reached $2.1 billion in 2020.
+It has since dropped to $2 billion even as of August 2023, but it’s hard to imagine he’s complaining too much considering the circumstances.

-The biggest money-maker for Jordan since he debuted in the NBA has been his endorsement deal with Nike.
+Since he debuted in the NBA, the biggest money-maker for Jordan has been his endorsement deal with Nike.
 He signed a five-year deal with the mega-brand worth $500,000 when he was just a rookie, and the deal has grown exponentially since.
-As of 2020, Jordan has earned more than $1.3 billion from Nike alone thanks to his Jordan Brand, according to Forbes.
-He also still profits on endorsement deals with Gatorade, Hanes, Upper Deck, and more.
+He still profits on endorsement deals with Gatorade, Hanes, Upper Deck, and more.

 MJ is an avid golfer in retirement

 If Michael Jordan could only play one sport for the rest of his life, he might actually pick golf over basketball.
 MJ has had an affinity for golf since his playing days, and it’s carried over into retirement.
 He once said he plays “pretty much every day of the week” and even goes 36 holes most of the time.

 Jordan loves the sport so much that he built his own private golf club.
 The Grove XXIII opened in Hobe Sound, Fla., in 2019, and it’s one of the most exclusive clubs in America today.